-The fair value of fish fry has been estimated using purchase bid prices and biomass volume, which as of 30.06.2021 was 98 tons (30.06.2020: 75 tons).
-If the biomass volume were 1% lower then the fair value of fish fry at the balance sheet date would be 7 thousand euros lower, if the biomass volume would be 1% higher then the fair value of fish fry at the balance sheet date would be 7 thousand euros higher respectively.
+The fair value of fish fry has been estimated using purchase bid prices and biomass volume, which as of 30.06.2022 was 41 tons (30.06.2021: 98 tons).

 The fair value of juvenile fish cannot be reliably estimated due to the absence of an active market.
 Therefore, juveniles are recognized at cost.
 At each balance sheet date, the cost is compared with the net realizable value of juvenile fish.
-As of 30.06.2021, management estimates that the net realizable value of juvenile fish is not significantly lower than its acquisition cost.
-Therefore, as at 30.06.2021 and 30.06.2020, juvenile fish were recorded at cost.
+As of 30.06.2022, management estimates that the net realizable value of juvenile fish is not significantly lower than its acquisition cost.
+Therefore, as at 30.06.2022 and 30.06.2021, juvenile fish were recorded at cost.